Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Corner modes

-In this section, we analyze the possibility of non-invertible higher-order SSPT phases within the cluster phase with $\mathbb{Z}_2$ subsystem symmetry.
+In this section, we analyze the possibility of noninvertible higher-order SSPT phases within the cluster phase with $\mathbb{Z}_2$ subsystem symmetry.
 First, we analyze the $2+1$D case and then generalize it to $d+1$D.